AgileVentures/av-static-website/source/blog_articles/2016-11-07-refactoring-ftw.html.markdown

 * [Redeemify](https://github.com/StrawberryCanyon/redeemify/pulls)
 * [WebSiteOne](https://github.com/AgileVentures/WebsiteOne/pulls)

-I've started adding extra notifications to the main slack project channels about pull requests opening and closing.
+I've started adding extra notifications to the main Slack project channels about pull requests opening and closing.
 We have separate automated notification channels, but I think pull requests should be highlighted.
 When a pull request opens everyone involved in the project should have a look if they can, and make a comment, or just a thumbs up.
 Then when a pull request gets merged in that's a time for everyone to thank the submitter of the pull request for completing that work, and then it's great to thank them again when the code is deployed to production.

 AsyncVoter has gotten really active and there's been a lot to review in our nodejs project recently, particularly in terms of locking down how the REST api will work.
 LocalSupport goes in fits and starts.
 ProjectScope has a group of Berkeley students working on it, and there are weekly flurries of activity.
 Redeemify has a couple of folks pushing away, and WebSiteOne only has a few people working on it.
-WebSiteOne used to have a lot more developers, but I pushed to ring-fence it for only premium members, since I was worried about maintaining it in the face of too many people working on it at the same time, particularly if those people had variable levels of commitment.
+WebSiteOne used to have a lot more developers, but I pushed to ring-fence it for only Premium members, since I was worried about maintaining it in the face of too many people working on it at the same time, particularly if those people had variable levels of commitment.

 At least now I'm getting a handle on a codebase that isn't too highly in flux, but there's a lot of stuff that needs doing.
 Sasha has been knocking off small tickets pretty regularly the last couple of weeks, which is awesome.
 In recent months most of the larger PRs have come from myself and Michael with some notable contributions from Raoul.
 There was time for some pairing Friday afternoon, and I invited Ben, my friend from our new sponsor drie.
 It ended up being just Ben and myself and we ended up spending a devops sessions looking at drie deploys, and how their different products might match different AgileVentures projects.